richardvlas/CarND-Traffic-Sign-Classifier-Project/README.md

 |Stop|Stop|
 |Double curve|Double curve|

 A direct prediction accuracy comparison with the training set should not be made since the size of both datasets is significantly different and the results might be missleading.
-Much better way would be to test the prediction accuracy on larger dataset (100-1000 images) than on 5 images.
+Much better way would be to test the prediction accuracy on larger dataset (100-1000 images) than on just 5 images.

 For each of the 5 images, I printed out the model's softmax values to show the certainty of the model's predictions.
 The function `tf.nn.top_k` was used to select the top 5 class probabilities predicted by the traffic sign classifier.